UIUC-iSchool-DataViz/fall2018/syllabus.md

 Students are expected to have laptops with them, as well as access to Python installations, and will be encouraged to participate in class.
-Homework will be assigned and collected utilizing GitHub Classroom in the form of Jupyter notebooks.
+Homework will be assigned and collected utilizing the Jupyter nbgrader extension or through other methods specified at time of submission.

 ## Pre- and Co-requisites

-None, although Python programming experience is assumed.
+None, although basic Python programming experience is assumed.

 # Course Overview